TheTechromancer/nmon/README.md

 # nmon

-A script which monitors, detects, and records changes in the network, such as new hosts or new open ports.
-Includes the option to run a custom script/program on hosts which have changed.
+A script which monitors, detects, and records additions to network(s), such as new hosts or new open ports.
+Includes the option to run a custom script/program on new or changed hosts.

 Run as often as necessary (for example, every hour on a cron job).
 Nmon will inspect the network, compare to existing database, record changes, and then exit.